What We Do

 The HPTS staff collaborates with their peers in other FHWA offices, other DOT modal administrations, and the Office of the Transportation Secretary in order to accomplish their work.
 The documents, plans, reports, and databases that are prepared by the staff are used internally by Agency leadership and beyond the agency by the Transportation Secretary and other Administration officials as well as by Congressional committees that develop and oversee transportation policy legislation.

 Policy study areas include:

 - Relationships between highway investment, transportation performance, and economic productivity

 - Highway cost allocation and truck size and weight policy

 - Estimation and implementation of road user fees

 Products of these policy studies include:

-- Reports to Congress including the Comprehensive Truck Size and Weight Study and the Federal Highway Cost Allocation Study.
+- Reports to Congress including the Conditions and Performance Report, Comprehensive Truck Size and Weight Study, and the Federal Highway Cost Allocation Study.